BetterCrypto/Applied-Crypto-Hardening/README.md

+# WARNING: This document is deprecated and should not be used anymore
+## There may be a new version of this document in the future.
+However at the moment the recommendations in this document do not in all cases reflect up to date crypto configuration examples and do include some recommendations that can weaken security.

 First off: you are welcome to help us!
 Every reviewer, committer and person interested in discussing our document and changes is a valuable addition to the project.
 Everybody is invited to work on this document and share their experience and expertise with us or ask questions if something isn't clear to them.
 Please read [CONTRIBUTING](CONTRIBUTING.md) document for more information.

 # HOW TO USE THIS